peteroupc/peteroupc.github.io/randomfunc.md

 Indeed, most applications make use of _pseudorandom number generators_ (PRNGs), which are algorithms that produce _random-behaving_ numbers, that is, numbers that simulate the ideal "source of random numbers" mentioned above.
 As a result, the performance and quality of the methods on this page will depend in practice on the quality of the PRNG (or other generator of random-behaving numbers) even if they don't in theory.

-Note that the "source of random numbers" can be simulated by a wide range of devices and programs, including PRNGs, so-called &quot;true random number generators&quot;, and application programming interfaces (APIs) that provide uniform random-behaving numbers to applications.
+The "source of random numbers" can be simulated by a wide range of devices and programs, including PRNGs, so-called &quot;true random number generators&quot;, and application programming interfaces (APIs) that provide uniform random-behaving numbers to applications.
 An application ought to choose devices or programs that simulate the "source of random numbers" well enough for its purposes, including in terms of their statistical quality,  "unguessability", or both.
 However, it is outside this document's scope to give further advice on this choice.

 The randomization methods in this document are deterministic (that is, they produce the same values given the same state and input), regardless of what simulates the "source of random numbers" (such as a PRNG or a "true random number generator").
 The exceptions are as follows: